gwlucastrig/Tinfour/README.md

 download.

 The most recent addition to the Tinfour package is support for Voronoi Diagrams.
+We've also added a new article on [Natural Neighbor Interpolation](https://github.com/gwlucastrig/Tinfour/wiki/Introduction-to-Natural-Neighbor-Interpolation) to our wiki.

 The current focus of Tinfour development is polishing aspects of the Constrained Delaunay Triangulation (CDT) implementation.
 The CDT